4.10.9 Workpaper System and Case File Assembly

 6. The forms, reports and/or documents listed below will not be required in every case.
 While the list is not all inclusive, it addresses the most common items.

-Forms on the Outside of the Case Folder
+Forms on the Outside of a Physical Case File

-1. When the following forms and documents are required, they must be attached to the outside of the case folder and placed in the following order (top to bottom):
+1. When the following forms are required, they must be attached to the outside of the case folder and placed in the following order (top to bottom):

 Note: